 These are the last instructions Paul gives the Corinthians--his final speech before D-Day.
-And, like Eisenhower's, they are less a rousing speech and more practical, basic instructions--the fundamentals:
+And, like Eisenhower's, they are less a rousing speech; they're really just practical, basic instructions--the fundamentals:

 1. Spiritual polish does not equal spiritual power

 2. True love gives, not exploits

 3. Examine yourselves, as to whether you're really in the faith

 4. Do the hard work of accountability, and

 5. Go forward WITH